 1. KEEP A DIARY

 I always track and categorise my spending through a Spending App.
 If you spend money on Amazon Buys, food or alcohol to either make yourself feel better or self-medicate.
 Tracking your spending will reveal these dips and peaks in spending.
-My top tip is to separate out your monies into separate bank accounts.
-So rent, bills and everything you need for your ‘basic needs’ is in one account, where all bills are paid through direct debits.
+My top tip is to separate your monies into separate bank accounts.
+So rent, bills, and everything you need for your ‘basic needs’ is in one account, where all bills are paid through direct debits.
 Then any spending money can be put into another account – which for me is Monzo.
 You can also separate this out into separate ‘pots’.